imikimi/cordova-photo-assets/README.md

 * thumbnailQuality:     (0-100)
 * limit:                (int >= 1) number of thumbnails to return starting from the current offset.
 * offset:               (int >= 0) current thumbnail offset
 * currentCollectionKey: (string) Use "all" for all local images.
-Otherwise, get collection keys from getAssetCollections
+Otherwise, get collection keys from getCollections

 #### getOptions